 - A-frame advertising signage on the footpath will not be permitted for traders located above the ground floor.

 Footpath dining is permitted in all approved areas of Stonnington.
 Permits are only granted to businesses that hold a registration as a Food Premises.
-Fixed footpath dining furniture and barriers are supported within the municipality as these allow for a safer environment for diners and pedestrians.
+Fixed footpath dining furniture and barriers are within the municipality.

 The display of goods on footpaths is only allowed within the Glenferrie Road(PDF, 248KB) and Chapel Street(PDF, 359KB) precincts.
 In locations other than within these two precincts it is prohibited to display goods on the footpath with the exception of fruit and vegetable stands or flower and plant stands.
 The display of white goods is prohibited across the municipality.